20 Forthlin Road: History

 The house was built in 1949 and owned by the local authority, and the McCartney family moved into it in 1955 when Paul was at secondary school.

 In 1965, Paul bought his father Jim a house in Heswall, a wealthy part of the Wirral.

 The house has been in the ownership of the National Trust since 1995.
 The Trust markets the house as "the birthplace of the Beatles", since this is the place where the Beatles composed and rehearsed their earliest songs.

-Unlike Lennon's childhood home, 20 Forthlin Road does not have an English Heritage blue plaque and is currently ineligible to receive one.
+Unlike Lennon's childhood home Mendips, 20 Forthlin Road does not have an English Heritage blue plaque and is currently ineligible to receive one.
 English Heritage issue a plaque once the figure has "been dead for 20 years, or has passed the centenary of their birth".

 In February 2012, both this house and Lennon's childhood home at 251 Menlove Avenue were Grade II listed by Historic England.

-The home was featured in an edition of Carpool Karaoke, which aired on the 22 June 2018, episode of The Late Late Show with James Corden.
+The home was featured in an edition of Carpool Karaoke, which aired on 22 June 2018, episode of The Late Late Show with James Corden.
 Corden visited there with Paul McCartney, who said it was his first visit to the home since he moved away in his late teens.